• About

 23 Tuesday Oct 2012

-Posted by dark locks in allium, American, bucket list, celebrations, foraging, macarons, New York, seafood
+Posted allium, American, bucket list, celebrations, foraging, macarons, New York, seafood

 I recently had the most amazing dinner of my life at Atera.
 The $165 tasting menu included almost 30 different items.
 Here are some photos of my favorites.